 Shanna Mendiola is a Emmy Award-winning Meteorologist for NBC4 Southern California’s weekday morning newscast, “Today in LA,” airing on 4:30-7 a.m.
 A California native, Shanna delivers weather information that is timely and relevant to local viewers throughout the region.
 Follow her on Facebook here.

-Since joining NBC4, Shanna has filled-in on a national level from 30 Rock for MSNBC LIVE and "Weekends With Alex Witt" covering Hurricane Joaquin and the historic Carolina Floods of 2015.
+Since joining NBC4, Shanna has filled-in on a national level from 30 Rock for the TODAY Show, MSNBC LIVE and "Weekends With Alex Witt" covering Hurricane Joaquin and the historic Carolina Floods of 2015.
 Chasing storms is one of her favorite past times and when she's not in studio, you can see her out in the elements throughout Southern California along with the NBC4 Weather Team in the new NBC4x4Caster.